hclivess/Nakulos/README.md

 - `GET /client_config`: Fetch client configuration
 - `POST /client_config`: Register or update client configuration

+## Commercial Use

+Nakulos is available for commercial use under a separate commercial license.
+Companies interested in using Nakulos for their monitoring needs can contact us at sales@nakulos.com to discuss pricing and support options.
+We offer flexible plans tailored to the specific requirements of businesses of all sizes.

+Benefits of the commercial plan include:
+- Priority support and dedicated account management
+- Access to additional enterprise features and integrations
+- SLA guarantees for uptime and performance
+- Assistance with setup, migration, and customization
+- Option for on-premises or private cloud deployment

+Please note that commercial use of Nakulos without a valid commercial license is not permitted under the open-source license detailed below.

 ## Troubleshooting

 - If metrics are not being collected, check the `active_metrics` list in your client configuration.